Paragon KM-36T Pro 3 Zone Knife Maker’s Heat Treating Furnace

 Solid furnace construction

 The furnace is insulated with 2 1/2” space-age ceramic fiber.
-A built-in solid stand lifts the firing chamber safely off your worktable.
 The thermocouple wire is kept safely inside the case for protection from the harsh environment of the typical bladesmith shop.

 What Ben Abbott Likes About his 3-Zone Knife Maker’s Kiln